Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 Curry described it like a veteran solving a puzzle in real time: “got some clean looks and then understood what they were trying to do defensively… take advantage of switches.”
 With Draymond Green out early (12:04 before an ejection), Curry said the adjustment was direct: “I just ran a lot of pick and roll.
 Kept it pretty simple… predictable offense… less chaos… necessary adjustment with him out.”

 That simplicity mattered.
-It created early-clock advantages, reduced the possessions that can drift into “organized chaos,” and let the Warriors play downhill before Utah could fully get set.
+It created early-clock advantages, reduced the possessions that drift into “organized chaos,” and let the Warriors play downhill before Utah could fully get set.

 Kerr didn’t pretend it was a masterclass of playcalling: “It wasn’t me… it wasn’t like play calls or anything.
 It was just Steph.”